 5. What Information Does Your Family Need on Hand?

 I feel like I get asked this every second after my kids come home from school.
 The solution?

 A simple frame that I can write our meals on for the week.
 It’s nothing fancy, but a nice way to let everyone know that I DO in fact have a plan and they can read it anytime that they want.

 I added the section “Next week we want…” in case there’s any complaints or eye rolls about the meals that I’ve chosen for the week.

 Note: Some other examples that I’ve seen of information that families need to have on hand are cell phone numbers, emergency numbers, parent work schedules, kid’s extra curricular activities, list of chores, etc.

 What’s the Secret to a Command Center that Actually Helps?

-Figure out what is driving you nuts in your house and start looking for a solution.
+Figure out what is driving you nuts in your house and start building a system to deal with it.

 It has taken me months to plan this command center out for our family, but it was worth every moment!
 Because it works for us!!